My books have gone into six printings, been on the best-seller list for months and been optioned for film. Let me let you how to promote your work.

 Speaking fee?
 Yes.
 You’re not just getting the word out about your work, you can also develop additional resources through these types of targeted speaking engagements.
 One of my colleagues, when trying this angle, found their “standard fee” through trial and error; starting with $500, up to $2,000 and finding a “sweet spot” at around $1,200-$1,500.

 Reviews.
 Similarly, if you’ve written a book, get people to write reviews on Amazon and other sites.
 There's no reason that you should not have ten reviews up on the day that the book releases on Amazon.
 They should all be five-star.
 Best to ask friends and other authors who are familiar with your work and can comment on it in a way that will draw additional readers.
 You can reciprocate when they release their books.

-Reviews for online media, apps and software, and other testimonials, like video pitches, are also incredibly powerful.
+Comments for blogs and other writing are also incredibly powerful.
 These almost act as testimonials, which are a very effective means to build trust and connection with your new audience.